tarskul/JuliaStudyGroup/README.md

 [From Python To Julia](https://gitlab.kuleuven.be/UCM/from-python-to-julia): The original project which is dedicated to the differences between Python and Julia and remains a separate project.

 [Advanced Julia training](https://gitlab.kuleuven.be/UCM/esim-advanced-julia-training): A project by the ESIM group at the KU Leuven to get students or collegues up to speed with Julia.
+The owner of the repository told me that if there were any issues or suggestions, you can contact them through the foreseen issue list.
+They'll try to respond as soon as possible.

 [JuMP](https://jump.dev/JuMP.jl/stable/): The mixed integer linear model formulation package for Julia.